 Unusual Options Activity Insight: ProShares UltraShort Lehman 20 Year Treasury

-On Monday, shares of ProShares UltraShort Lehman 20 Year Treasury (NYSE:TBT) saw unusual options activity.
-After the option alert, the stock price moved down to $16.95.
+On Tuesday, shares of ProShares UltraShort Lehman 20 Year Treasury (NYSE:TBT) saw unusual options activity.
+After the option alert, the stock price moved up to $17.27.

 - Trade Type: CALL